grinnell-cs/csc151-images/_mps/layers.md

 Layers is a game (more or less) in which players have identical sets of colored squares with "holes" in them and compete to put them together as fast as possible to match a pattern of stacked cards.

 You can find the full rules of the game at <https://cdn.1j1ju.com/medias/46/2d/d7-layers-rulebook.pdf>.
+We should also have copies of the game in our classroom.

 We also have a Scheme-based version of layers which you can get by using `(require csc151/layers)` in the DrRacket definitions pane.
 Here are the pieces in their "normal" orientation.